crmcclain/MOBS_OPEN/README.md

 # The Marine Organismal Body Size (MOBS) Database

 The file *data\_all\_112224.csv* provides data in MOBS as of 11-22-24 with current taxonomic information and species names pulled from the World Register of Marine Species (WoRMS; [https://www.marinespecies.org/](https://www.marinespecies.org/)).
 You can downloadn this file, read it into your preferred software and begin analyses.
 This file has 181,531 rows and 14 columns.

+**NOTE:** The file *data\_all\_112224.csv* will only contain size data as of 11-22-24.
+The separate data files named *mobs.pt1.csv*, *mobs.pt2.csv*, etc. will contain the most up-to-date size data and with additonal species and sizes.
+If you would prefer to use the most recent data follow the section below title Updating taxonomy from WoRMS.

 The columns are as follows:

 |Column Name|Column Description|
 |---|---|